 PowerShell

 This is a third-party solution called Posh-SSH.
-To use SSH in PowerShell, you must first install the Posh-SSH module from the PowerShell Gallery.
+To use SSH remoting in PowerShell, you must first install the Posh-SSH module from the PowerShell Gallery.
 It is required that Windows 10 is used, or that the Windows Management Framework 5 is installed.

 Posh SSH can be installed from PowerShell as follows as Administrator.